-In this article we will use terraform to provision a lemp stack for a laravel application with all its configurations (database, php, nginx, firewall, ssl, etc).
+In this article we will use terraform to provision a lemp stack for a laravel application with all its configurations (database, php, nginx, firewall, ssl, etc) using terraform-php-stack.

 PHP Stack Provisioning

 Every PHP project you worked on has that phase when you need to deploy it to a desired environment that match the application requirement usually its a LEMP or a LAMP stack.

 That may require you to install and configure all these applications on the server every time manually, which can be boring, time consuming and redundant.